Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 ## Best approach: ARIA

-While we usually do not favour solutions using ARIA over traditional HTML, regarding forms, in our experience ARIA is the most robust way to associate content to controls (if you haven't done this yet, go back and read [ARIA - when HTML simply isn't enough](/knowledge/aria)).
+While we usually do not favour solutions using ARIA over traditional HTML, regarding forms, in our experience ARIA is the most robust way to associate content to controls (if you haven't done this yet, go back and read [ARIA - when HTML simply is not enough](/knowledge/aria)).

 It is easy to attach a little descriptive text to any form control using `aria-describedby`: